 Zebulon, North Carolina, is the easternmost town in Wake County but still a short drive from Raleigh.
 With an area of just 4.2 square miles and a population of under 5,000, Zebulon is a tiny hidden gem that has small town charm while still being close to big city convenience.
 Zebulon offers a low cost of living, beautiful parks and recreational activities, and a growing business community.

 Let AAA make your move to the Raleigh area as stress-free as possible.
-From moving truck discounts at Penske, where members save up to 20% on truck rentals and 12% on moving accessories and supplies, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
+From moving truck discounts at Penske, where members save 12% off one way and local truck rentals when reserving online or by phone, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
 AAA has 10 Car Care Locations in and around Raleigh, so finding a trusted local mechanic will be a breeze.
 Moving is the ideal to time to check out our Deluxe Home Protection options, covering you for things your traditional insurance may not cover, like home warranties, home security, flood insurance, and even disaster mortgage insurance.